Pennsylvania lawyer's ad starring smiling thugs draws criticism

 He said he worried that the video could be misinterpreted: "There could be kids watching it, or people who don't even understand what tongue-in-cheek means, and what they'll see is: if you commit a crime this attorney will get you off without any explanation."

-Muessig defended the spot but said he would take it down if law enforcement or a legal professional organisation asked him to.
+Muessig defended the spot but said he would take it down if law enforcement or a legal professional organization asked him to.

 (Editing by Scott Malone and Richard Chang)